Who is Interfaith Caregivers?

 We serve seniors and adults with disabilities living in Ozaukee County.
 We help regardless of race, religious belief or economic status.
 Those in need do not have to be a member of a congregation to receive service.
 Click here for a Client Application.

 What services does Interfaith provide?

-Transportation, shopping, friendly visits and reassurance phone calls, help with paperwork and bills, light housework and yard work, performing odd jobs, and non-medical respite care.
+Transportation, shopping, friendly visits and reassurance phone calls, help with paperwork and bills, and non-medical respite care.

 Are there any volunteer requirements?

 All that’s required is a genuine concern to help others.
 We thoroughly screen our volunteers and ask that new volunteers attend a training/orientation session.

 If I decide to volunteer, how often must I be available?